 Aldar also targets all developments to achieve a 70% Estidama score, which delivers better efficiencies beyond 1 Pearl rating.
 Since 2010, 84% of Aldar developments have attained 1 Pearl and 16% 2 Pearl ratings.
 In 2019 alone, we achieved three 2-Pearl ratings on the following projects: Lea at Yas Island, Yas Media Zone and Yas Acres, with 1 Pearl achieved on a further 11 projects, including our staff accommodation on Yas Island.

-Focus area КРІ Performance 2019 Sustainable and healthy buildings Percentage of 1 Pearl-rated developments 79% (remaining 21% is 2 Pearl)
+Sustainable and health) buildings Percentage of 1 Pearl-rated developments 79% (remaining 21% is 2 Pearl)

-• Apply new construction methods and material in our projects.
+Apply new construction methods and material in our projects.